 Hat Tricks for Hull

-Exactly three years later, on Nov.
+Three years later, on Nov.
 22, 1970, Hull scored his 25th hat trick in a 9-0 drubbing of the Oakland Seals.
-Goaltender Tony Esposito stopped all 32 shots he faced to pick his 20th career shutout.
+Goaltender Tony Esposito stopped all 32 shots he faced to pick up his 20th career shutout.

 Odds & Ends

-Maple Leafs’ defenseman Red Kelly became just the third player in league history to play in 1,000 games, on Nov.
+Maple Leafs’ defenseman Red Kelly became just the third player in league history to play in 1,000 games on Nov.
 22, 1962, in a 1-0 loss at the Blackhawks.
-He played in another 1,316 games before retiring in 1967.
-The first 846 games of his Hall of Fame career came with the Red Wings, before playing 470 with Toronto.
+He played in another 316 games before retiring in 1967.
+The first 846 games of his Hall of Fame career came with the Red Wings before playing 470 with Toronto.

-Ken Hodge scored two goals and added an assist, on Nov.
+Ken Hodge scored two goals and added an assist on Nov.
 22, 1970, as the Bruins beat the Pittsburgh Penguins 4-2.
 This started a 27-game unbeaten streak on home ice.
-They went 26-0-1 at the Boston Garden until the Rangers knocked them off on March 27, 1971.
+They went 26-0-1 at the Boston Garden until the Rangers knocked them off on Mar.
+27, 1971.

-Rookie Steve Kasper scored the Bruins’ 11,000th all-time goal, on Nov.
-22, 1980, in a Bruins’ 2-2 tie with the Washington Capitals.
+Rookie Steve Kasper scored the Bruins’ 11,000th all-time goal on Nov.
+22, 1980, in a 2-2 tie with the Washington Capitals.
 Boston joined the Canadiens and Maple Leafs as the only NHL franchise with 11,000 goals scored.

-Two Hall of Fame defenseman hit personal milestones, on Nov.
+Two Hall of Fame defensemen hit personal milestones on Nov.
 22, 1989, when the Los Angeles Kings beat the Blackhawks 6-3.
 Larry Robinson became just the second NHL defenseman ever to record 700 assists in the winning effort.
 On the losing end, Doug Wilson became the first blueliner in Blackhawks’ history to score 200 goals.